 What you find now is a chronological journey tracing the history of the civil rights movement from the 17th century, starting with the abduction of slaves from Africa who were brought on ships to America and treated worse than animals, shackled together – many of them not making it alive.

 You’ll read about the auctions where families were sold as slaves and see the faces of men, women and children who were kept as chattels from 1619-1861.
 Then you’ll move through the to the 1960s and see exhibits from the student sit-ins and protests for equality.

 All this gives the back story to the King assassination, which wasn’t here before this museum opened.

 There is a sculpture of Rosa Parks on a bus and you can step up into the bus and take a photo of this tenacious little woman who made such an impact on the future of equality during her 1956 stand.
 “The only tired I was, was tired of giving in”, she later said.

 Then you’ll come through to the Lorraine Motel itself, and the bedroom left untouched after Dr King’s murder.
 A coffee cup beside his bed.
 His car still parked out front.

 In the 1960s segregation era this was an upscale lodging catering to black guests.
 Somehow James Earl Ray knew this and stayed in a room across the road.

-There are many opinions around a mafia and/or government conspiracy.
-He’d had plastic surgery to change the appearance of his nose before he drove to Memphis.
+There are many opinions around of a mafia and/or government conspiracy.
+Ray had escaped from prison and had plastic surgery to change the appearance of his nose before he drove to Memphis.
 He was able to get away after the shooting.
 And even the King family don’t believe he was responsible.
 However in 2000, the US government looked into the case and in 150 pages ruled that there was no conspiracy and James Earl Ray was solely responsible.
 He died in prison aged 70.

 What to do after visiting the museum